saabgeek04/SystemsSAC/journal/ROVER.md

 ## Navigation Computers

-As I previously mentioned when talking about Ardupilot, I needed a couple of peices of hardware to make my car into a rover
+As I previously mentioned when talking about Ardupilot, I needed a couple of pieces of hardware to make my car into a rover

 - Ardupilot control module
 - GPS module
 - Telemetry/control TX/RX system
-- Sonar/IR for obstical avoidance (maybe)
+- Sonar/IR for obstacle avoidance (maybe)

 ### Which to buy on a budget?

 The control module is the bit that makes everything happen.
-It plugs into the speed controller and steering servo to drive the rover, as well as recieving GPS signal from the GPS module.
+It plugs into the speed controller and steering servo to drive the rover, as well as receiving GPS signal from the GPS module.

-The ideal system, if avalible, would be the [Pixhawk 4](https://holybro.com/products/pixhawk-4?variant=41527199498429), which is unfortunately out of stock and very expensive.
-Its also a bit overkill for what I need, since I am using a rover and not a drone/aeroplane with complex shennanigans going on.
+The ideal system, if available, would be the [Pixhawk 4](https://holybro.com/products/pixhawk-4?variant=41527199498429), which is unfortunately out of stock and very expensive.
+Its also a bit overkill for what I need, since I am using a rover and not a drone/aeroplane with complex shenanigans going on.

 I started looking for a cheaper flight controller and eventually found a kit on aliexpress that for the price of a regular Pixhawk, would give me all the hardware I need + a Pixhawk clone, as a bunch of bonus bits.
 [This is the kit](https://www.aliexpress.com/item/1005005167479286.html) and I plan on purchasing the "915V1 1000MWPackageC" Variant.
 I know I said earlier that I didn't need all the functionality of a fully fledged Pixhawk, but I couldn't really find a better kit for the money.